NeemaB/Sample-Projects/README.md

 # Sample-Projects

-Conains sample projects for demonstration purposes
+This repository contains sample code and various projects that I have worked on in the past.